aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/04 - Subprojects.md

 1. Navigate to the Configuration module
 2. In the upper left corner click on _To configure study projects click here._
 3. Under each project, you should be able to define the associated subprojects.
+Note: the only way to view a list of all the projects affiliated to a subproject is via the MySQL back-end.
 Sometimes it's useful to add subproject-project affiliations directly in the MySQL back-end, for example when adding datasets to your LORIS.
 The following MySQL statement is provided as an example for linking already-defined subprojects with an existing project:

   ```sql